-The most convenient way to obtain the Privoxy sources is to download the source tarball from our project page.
+The most convenient way to obtain the Privoxy sources is to download the source tarball from our project download page.

-If you like to live on the bleeding edge and are not afraid of using possibly unstable development versions, you can check out the up-to-the-minute version directly from the CVS repository or simply download the nightly CVS tarball.
+If you like to live on the bleeding edge and are not afraid of using possibly unstable development versions, you can check out the up-to-the-minute version directly from the CVS repository.